BrunoVDK/constraint-programming/src/DooremanVandekerkhoveREADME.txt

 The other filenames should be obvious.

 All the CHR models are in /src/sudoku/chr/model/.
-Note that not all of the models mentioned in the report were implemented in this language.
+Not all of the models mentioned in the report were implemented in this language.

 The benchmarks and automated benchmarking code is in /src/sudoku/benchmarks.